 “Mental health begins with the thoughts you have about yourself.” – Jennifer Pressimone

 Did you know that our sense of smell is the only sense we have that does not get processed via our spinal cord or gut.
 Simply smelling a scent actives numerous responses among our body systems to shift, alter, change, inspire, encourage, and affect your mood, behavior, responses and reactions.
 It can work on physical, mental, emotional and spiritual matters all at one time, simultaneously.
 Another cool fact is that each of our organs has an emotional counterpart, thus connecting the mind and body.
 For example, anger resides in the liver, grief in the lungs and fear in the kidneys.
 So, when you take a personal assessment of your own physical, mental and emotional issues, evaluate yourself as a whole.
 If you have chronic kidney and urinary issues, you might want to address your issues of fear (frankincense, Boswellia carterii, is one of my favorite oils for any fears you have).
 If you have chronic knee and joint pain, you may want to address what is angering you about moving forward.
 Knowing these connections between the physical body, mind and emotions, can help create a wellness plan of action that is customized and precise.

-Some of my favorite tools are aromatherapy (of course), staying hydrated (50% of your body weight in ounces of water per day), in bed by 10:30pm, some form of daily stress management coupled with movement like a walk, gardening or hobby, and taking in some good nutrients like nuts, yogurt, fruits and vegetables (not fried of course, lol).
+Some of my favorite tools in addition to the above is creating a custom aromatherapy blend for yourself, staying hydrated (50% of your body weight in ounces of water per day), get to sleep by 10:30pm (here’s why), do some form of daily stress management coupled with movement like a walking, gardening or doing your hobby, and eat good stuff like nuts, yogurt, fruits and vegetables (not fried of course, lol).